dijasila/GPAW/doc/documentation/do-gmf/do-gmf.rst

 Implementation
 ~~~~~~~~~~~~~~

-The implementation of the DO-GMF method is presented in [#dogmfgpaw1]_ (LCAO approach).
+The implementation of the DO-GMF method is presented in [#dogmfgpaw1]_.
+For the moment,
+the method can be used only in the LCAO mode.

 GMF is a generalization of the minimum mode following method traditionally used to
-optimize first-order saddle points on the nuclear potential energy
+optimize first-order saddle points on the potential energy surface for atomic rearrangements.
-surface.
 The method recasts the challenging saddle point search as a minimization by
 inverting the projection of the gradient on the lowest eigenmode of the Hessian.
 It is
-generalized to target an ``n``-th-order saddle point on the electronic energy surface by
+generalized to target an `n`-th-order saddle point on the electronic energy surface by
-inverting the projections on the lowest ``n`` eigenmodes, ``v``, of the Hessian yielding
+inverting the projections on the eigenmodes, `v_i`, of the electronic Hessian corresponding
-the modified gradient
+to the `n` lowest eigenvalues, yielding the modified gradient

 .. math::
     g^{\mathrm{\,mod}} = g - 2\sum_{i = 1}^{n}v_{i}v_{i}^{\mathrm{T}}g

-if the energy surface is concave along all target eigenvectors or
+if the energy surface is concave along all target eigenvectors, or

 .. math::
     g^{\mathrm{\,mod}} = -\sum_{i = 1, \lambda_{i} \geq 0}^{n}v_{i}v_{i}^{\mathrm{T}}g

 if any target eigenvalue, \lambda, is non-negative.
-Notice that only the non-concave
+Notice that in the latter case
+only the target eigenvectors along which the energy surface is convex are followed
-target eigenvectors are followed, if any exist, to increase stability of the method.

-The target eigenvalues and eigenvectors of the electronic Hessian matrix are obtained
+to increase stability of the method.
+The target eigenvalues and eigenvectors of the
-by using a finite difference generalized Davidson method, whose implementation is
+electronic Hessian matrix are obtained by using a finite difference generalized Davidson
-presented in [#gendavidson]_.
+method [#gendavidson]_.
 This method can also be used for stability analysis of an
-electronic solution (see example 2)
+electronic solution (see :ref:`stabanalysisexample` below).

 ~~~~~~~~~~~~~~~~~
 How to use DO-GMF
 ~~~~~~~~~~~~~~~~~

-To provide initial guess orbitals for the excited state DO-GMF calculation, a ground
+To provide initial guess orbitals for an excited state DO-GMF calculation, a ground
 state calculation is typically performed first.
 Then, a DO-GMF calculation can be
 requested as follows::